jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 __Interface__ returns the target of the interface line.
 __Target Object__, __Target Type__ and __Target Interface__ return respectively the id of the previously discussed *target* object, *target* type and *target* interface.

 __State__ is special and returns a copy of the object as it were, which is a copy of all the data the object stores.
-This state must be immediately assigned to another object, which is usually of the same type.
+This state might be immediately assigned to another object, which is usually of the same type.
 All other system procedures return a symbol id; State returns the data of the object.
 I might return to __State__ lateron.

 Similarly even more system procedures could be defined that return more system aspects of a symbol, like: